-The Trailing Take Profit or TTP, in short, is a feature that designed to help you catch the rise.
+Trailing Take Profit (or TTP), in short, is a feature designed to help you capture more profits from your trades.

-- The pair has too high spread, the difference between the buy and sell prices in the order book;
+The pair has too high a "spread" (this is the difference between the buy and sell prices in the order book);

-- You want to catch the big buy, where one purchase may drive the price up to +10% and higher, but seconds later the price backs to normal levels;
+You want to catch a big breakout (also known as "pump and dumps"), where one purchase may drive the price up to +10% and higher, but seconds later the price crashes back to its previous level;

-Better to use limit orders in all these cases.
+Better to use limit orders in all these cases above.

 Let's check TP settings on the image above.